- It’s ‘on-demand, heating up quickly, so you only need to switch it on when you’re using the room.

 FAQ 6.
 What if I don’t have a concrete subfloor?

 We draw attention to the fact that RugBuddy is approved for any floor surface on a concrete subfloor by the International Electrotechnical Commission (IEC).
 However, this does not mean RugBuddy is inherently unsafe on a timber construction floor.

 The reason the IEC insist on the statement about the concrete subfloor is that they are concerned that modern timber frame houses might have 200mm of insulation in the floors and ceilings.
-If this is the case there is a risk a heater would overheat if more insulation is heaped on top e.g. someone places a mattress or bean bag on top.
+If this is the case there is a risk a heater would overheat if more insulation is heaped on top e.g. someone places a mattress or bean bag on top, and leaves it there.
 There would be nowhere for the heat to go.

 RugBuddy has built-in safety, by being self regulating, but it would still exceed its operating temperature of 27C in such extreme circumstances.

 DO NOT USE RUGBUDDY ON HIGHLY INSULATED FLOORS.